duderstadt-lab/mars-docs/examples/fret.md

 <img align='center' src='{{site.baseurl}}/examples/img/fret/img7.png' width='450'></div>

 **3. Apply the molecule integrator to extract I vs. T traces**
-Integrate the peaks using the molecule integrator tools developed for dual view microscopy data (Plugins>Mars>Image>Molecule Integrator (dualview)).
+Now first switch back to the video (instead of the z projection) by clicking on its window.
+Then, integrate the peaks using the molecule integrator tools developed for dual view microscopy data (Plugins>Mars>Image>Molecule Integrator (dualview)).
 For channel 0 select to only integrate the peaks in red (long) and in channel 1 integrate the peaks in both colors (both).
 Press ok and the archive will open automatically upon completion of the calculation.
 Now the generation of the first archive, the FRET archive, is complete.
 Repeat the three steps above for both the AO and DO archive with the details as listed below in table 3.

 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/fret/img37.png' width='450'>